Garfield Bromley Oxnam: Social reform in Los Angeles

-He graduated from the University of Southern California in 1913 and from the Boston University School of Theology in 1915.
+Oxnam graduated from the University of Southern California in 1913 and from the Boston University School of Theology in 1915.
 He was ordained in 1916 and then headed west to briefly run a church in California's Central Valley.
 However, he felt a strong desire to return to his hometown and eventually presided over the Church of All Nations, a multiethnic Church in Downtown Los Angeles.
 Through Oxnam's personal surveys, the Church of All Nations was comprised more than 46 nationalities.
 Oxnam's unprecedented fight for racial inclusion spearheaded the fight for immigrant worker rights in the ethnically diverse Los Angeles.
 He said the Methodist Church, which preached for greater racial integration, did not do enough in practice to further this cause.

 Oxnam advocated for the Americanization of immigrants, but he fought with local Los Angeles organizations like Colonel Leroy Smith and the Better America Foundation over what Americanization truly meant.
 To Oxnam, the concept of Americanization went far beyond the Better America Foundation's narrow patriotic rhetoric, it embodied the education for citizenship based on social justice and workers' rights.
 This idea meant great potential strength for unions and collective bargaining rights because it would reduce the ethnic divisions between workers.

 Oxnam, seeing an opportunity to improve the lives of Los Angeles citizens, ran to be on the Los Angeles Board of Education in what became an intense symbolic battle between the workingmen of Los Angeles and its conservative business owners.
 Oxnam was even accused of instigating a plot to "sovietize the public schools" in response to his declaration that teachers' opinions should be involved when they were making policy decisions.
 He ultimately lost the election as a result of slanderous accusations by the Los Angeles Times and the Better America Foundation, which were later used as evidence by the House Un-American Activities Committee.